 Massachusetts Residual Automobile Insurance Markets.
 CAR establishes the rates for personal automobile policies assigned to carriers through the MAIP.
 In accordance with Massachusetts law, insurers may only charge MAIP policyholders the lower of the MAIP rate or the company's competitive voluntary market rate.
-CAR also sets rates for commercial automobile policies, including taxi/limousine/car service policies, reinsured through the CAR residual market pool.
-All commercial automobile business and taxi/limousine/car service business that is not written in the voluntary market in Massachusetts is apportioned to one of the servicing carriers that handles business on behalf of CAR.
+CAR also sets rates for commercial automobile policies, reinsured through the CAR residual market pool.
+All commercial automobile business that is not written in the voluntary market in Massachusetts is apportioned to one of the servicing carriers that handles business on behalf of CAR.
 Every Massachusetts commercial automobile insurer must bear a portion of the losses of the total commercial reinsurance pool that is serviced by the approved servicing carriers.
 We are one of four servicing carriers in CAR's Commercial Automobile Program.

 Bulk Policy Transfers and New Voluntary Agents.
 From time to time, we receive proposals from an existing voluntary agent to transfer a portfolio of the agent's business from another insurer to us.
 Our underwriters model the profitability of these portfolios before we accept these transfers.
-We generally require any new voluntary agent to commit to transfer a portfolio to us consisting of at least 300 policies.
+We generally require any new voluntary agent to commit to transfer a portfolio to us consisting of at least \$300 in written premium.